-Research exploring the role played by Early Effective Intervention (EEI) in responding to childhood bereavement in Scotland has been shared by the Centre for Youth & Criminal Justice (CYCJ).
+Research exploring the role played by Early Effective Intervention (EEI) in responding to childhood bereavement in Scotland has been shared by the Children and Young People’s Centre for Justice (CYCJ).

 ‘Bereavement and offending behaviours: a role for Early and Effective Intervention (EEI)?’, written by CYCJ’s Nina Vaswani and Fern Gillon, reports on findings from a scoping study undertaken with West Lothian Council, exploring the prevalence of bereavement in recorded EEI data, practitioner views on the needs of young people and the role of EEI in responding to childhood bereavement.